naomai/php-layers/docs/Documentation.md

 Wrap existing GD2 image into new PHP Layers Image object.
 The new image contains one layer with its content **copied** from original image.

-- `gdHandle` is the handle of source GD2 Image.
+- `gdHandle` - the handle of source GD2 Image.

 **Returns** `Image` with contents of source `\GdImage`